 - Blend.
 First the mixture will look like it’s curdling (like image below).
 Keep going.

 - Keep blending (+/- 20 minutes): Then your mixture will begin to look like apple sauce or thin porridge (image below).
 Keep going.
-It took me about 20 minutes to get to this stage (this is why you need a good blender)!
+It took me about 20 minutes to get to this stage with a two-prong mixer and only 5 minutes with an immersion blender (this is why you need a good blender)!
 The time this takes depends on the oil you use, and the speed of your electric beater.
 So don’t worry, it’s supposed to take a while.

 - Keep blending (+/- 2 minutes): Eventually your mixture will become like soft and fluffy mashed potatoes.
 It took me a further 2 minutes to get to this point.
 Keep going.